DimitriosVogiatzis/ICE_thermodynamic/README.md

 The model calculates all in-cylinder values vs crank-angle but also the thermodynamic efficiency, the volumetric efficiency, the indicated efficiency and pressure and the brake specific fuel consumption.

+## Detailed model explanation
+See ModelExplanation.pdf for a step-by-step guide through the creation of the simulation model and the equations being solved.

 ## How to run the model:
   1. In Data_Input.m set all input data of geometries, coefficients and boundary conditions.
   2. In Data_Input.m select your operational point out of the 3 predefined points or select a new one [N,bmep,Pin,Tin,Uin], where in=constant steady state intake plenum conditions